Loading...

 All accessory buildings permitted by this chapter shall be subject to the following general requirements:

-A. Location of Accessory Buildings in Required Yards:
+A. Location of Accessory Buildings:

 1. Front Yards: Accessory buildings are prohibited in any required front yard and shall be set back at least as far as the principal building when the principal building exceeds the required front yard setback.
 Notwithstanding the foregoing, hoop houses and cold frame structures up to twenty four inches (24") in height may be placed in a front yard.

-5. Accessory or Principal Lot: No portion of an accessory building on either an accessory or principal lot may be built closer than ten feet (10') to any portion of a principal residential building on an adjacent lot when that adjacent lot is in a residential zoning district; excluding hoop houses, greenhouses, and cold frames associated solely with growing food and/or plants.
+6. Distance from residential buildings: Accessory buildings shall be a minimum of ten feet (10') from any portion of a principal residential building on an adjacent lot when that adjacent lot is in a residential zoning district; excluding hoop houses, greenhouses, and cold frames associated solely with growing food and/or plants.
+This provision shall not be construed to limit the construction or expansion of a principal building.

 a.
-Is located in a provided yard that is directly opposite the front yard where the primary entrance to the principal building is located;
+Is located in a provided yard that is directly opposite to the front yard where the primary entrance to the principal building is located;

 b.
 Is in a location that is consistent with other accessory building locations on the block;